Thunderstorms & Lightning

-- Protect belongings from power surges, avoid using a telephone or any electrical appliances.
+- Protect belongings from power surges, avoid using a telephone or any electrical appliances

 - Avoid touching metal.
-Utility lines and metal conduct electricity.
+Utility lines and metal conduct electricity

-- Avoid trees and telephone poles.
+- Avoid trees and telephone poles

-- Stay away from water, water conducts electricity.
+- Stay away from water, water conducts electricity

-- Watch for flash flooding.
+- Watch for flash flooding

-- Stay indoors and away from windows during a storm.
+- Stay indoors and away from windows during a storm

-Is a powerful electrical discharge produced during a thunderstorm.
+A lightning storm is a powerful electrical discharge produced during a thunderstorm.
 The electric current is very hot and causes the air around it to expand very quickly, which in turn makes thunder.
 Sometimes it happens between clouds.
 Sometimes, in the rain, it goes from cloud to ground.
 If it goes from cloud to ground, it can strike a person.

 Among Florida's weather dangers, lightning is the number-one killer.
 Lightning kills more people than hurricanes and tornadoes combined.
-Along the Gulf Coast, lightning almost always occurs in conjunction with thunderstorms.
-The accompanying winds kill many more who were not adequately prepared.

 The 30-30 Rule